imBentj/Drum-Kit/README.md

 # Drum-Kit

-A Drum Kit using Java Script
+- A simple Drum kit using Java Script.
+- Tap on the respective image and the instrument sound will be played.